LeonarDev/Trybe/Exercises/back-end/block_20/20.1/readme.md

 # Introduction to Back-end | Relational Database | SQL Database

-> He who controls information controls the world - Stephen Franklin
+> He who controls information, controls the world - Stephen Franklin

 When we work with backend and database, in general, the flow works like this:
 - The frontend makes the request for the backend,